 But I’ll cheer you as you fly

-I will give you roots and help you find your wings.” – Mark Harris
+“So let my love give you roots and help you find your wings.” – Mark Harris

 “When I was a boy in my father’s house, still tender, and an only child of my mother, he taught me and said, “Lay hold of my words with all your heart; keep my commands and you will live.
 Get wisdom, get understanding; do not forget my words or swerve from them.
 Do not forsake wisdom, and she will protect you; love her, and she will watch over you.” ~Proverbs 1: 3-6